Mountain biking trails

 Trailhead: Banff Golf Course Road (kiosk at far end)

-Intermediate and advanced riders may relish the challenge of this rocky, rough roller coaster linking Banff and Canmore.
-Eight kilometres of rooted singletrack give way to 6 km of double track approaching the Canmore Nordic Center.
+Intermediate and advanced riders may relish the challenge of this rocky, rough roller coaster trail linking Banff and Canmore.
+Eight kilometres of rooted singletrack give way to six kilometres of double track approaching the Canmore Nordic Center.
 Full suspension is recommended.
 Be prepared with a repair kit; the remoteness of this trail may be an issue if you get into trouble.
-Connector: Canmore Nordic Center (Banff Trail), Spray River and Goat Creek (5) and Golf Course Drive (15).
+Connector: Canmore Nordic Center (Banff Trail), Spray River and Goat Creek (7) and Golf Course Drive.

 24.9 km one way

 Don’t let the gentle opening of this iconic ride fool you; the physical demands and the remoteness of this trail require excellent fitness, bike handling skills and preparation.
 The challenging and at times exposed sidehill trail climbs steeply out of Stewart Canyon and heads east on a rollicking single track towards the park boundary at Devil’s Gap.
 Destinations include the Aylmer Pass junction (16 km return) and the Warden’s Cabin (32 km return).
 The trail is popular with hikers and early, weekday starts for mountain bikers are highly recommended in May/June and September/October.
-NEW: bikes are not permitted on the trail between July 10 and September 15.
+NOTE: Trail is closed to cycling between July 10 and September 15

-This narrow, technically difficult, rooted little trail climbs, at times steeply, through thick forest to the summit of Mt.
-Stoney Squaw.
+This narrow, technically difficult, rooted little trail climbs, at times steeply, through thick forest to the summit of Stoney Squaw Mountain.
 If you can “clean” this trail you’re a rock star!
 Enjoy a snack and a well-deserved rest at the viewpoint, with astonishing views of Cascade Mountain and the Bow Valley beyond.
 From there, continue north and descend a rocky, twisting technical trail back to the old ski runs above the Mt.
 Norquay day lodge.
-Connector: Lower Stoney Squaw (10B) for a challenging, yet easily accessible loop out of Banff’s townsite.
+Connector: Lower Stoney Squaw (9) for a challenging, yet easily accessible loop out of the Town of Banff.

 7.9 km loop

-Starting Points: Hoodoos Parking Lot or Tunnel Mountain Campground
+Starting Points: Hoodoos parking area or Tunnel Mountain Campground

 An exhilarating mix of challenging and exposed technical riding, long climbs and descents, and winding narrow single-track.
 It can be ridden in any direction, has some exceptional views and provides varied extensions to the main loop.
-This area is sensitive to both terrain and wildlife – please ride with care.
+This area is sensitive to erosion and wildlife movement-please ride with care.

 Back to main page.